 This course is given three hours each week, Thursday afternoon, during the first trimester of the second year.
-Dr. Densen and Dr. Wheeler.
+Dr. Densen and Dr. Stewart.

-A series of seven lectures is provided by members of the department on the epidemiology and administrative public health aspects of selected infectious diseases in correlation with the course in bacteriology in the Department of Pathology.
+A few lectures are given by members of the department on the epidemiology of selected infectious diseases in correlation with the course in bacteriology in the Department of Pathology.

-2. Parasitic Diseases: Diagnostic laboratory methods, clinical aspects and control measures.
+2. Parasitic Diseases: Diagnostic Laboratory methods, clinical aspects and control measures.
 A course of lectures, demonstrations and laboratory exercises in which the animal parasites of man, their vectors and the diseases which they produce are studied.
 The biological activities of parasites are emphasized.
 Patients and case histories are used wherever possible; methods of treatment may be discussed, and prevention and control are stressed.